973.228.9898

 Distracted Driving Lawyers in NJ

 Distracted driving is serious business.
 At the New Jersey law firm of Mazie Slater Katz & Freeman, we were named to the Best New Jersey Personal Injury Lawyers list by the Best Lawyers in America publication.
-Our team has extensive experience in handling cases for victims of texting and driving accidents, which were caused by distracted drivers, such as a $3.55 million dollar settlement for a 11 year old boy who was killed when another driver ran a stop sign and crashed into the vehicle his father was driving.
+Our team has extensive experience in handling cases for victims of texting and driving accidents, which were caused by distracted drivers.
 We will protect the rights of people who were injured in a car accident caused by a distracted driver, whether that person was operating a car, truck, bus or tractor-trailer.
 Cell phone records tell the story, and we make it our duty to discover any evidence that will prove liability.

 If you or a loved one has been in a car accident with a driver who was texting, using their cell phone or otherwise driving while distracted, please contact Mazie Slater Katz & Freeman.
 One of our experienced texting and driving lawyers will reply as soon as possible to discuss your case.